 Human Rights Watch says soldiers killed unarmed Palestinians during January offensive.

-“We are today proclaiming the creation of an Islamic emirate in the Gaza Strip,” Moussa had told worshippers at the mosque on Friday.
+“We are today proclaiming the creation of an Islamist emirate in the Gaza Strip,” Musa had told worshippers at a Rafah mosque earlier, according to witnesses.

-Moussa said that if Hamas were to implement sharia, he would immediately instruct his followers to comply with the group’s instructions.
+Musa said that if Hamas were to implement sharia he would immediately instruct his followers to comply with the movement’s instructions.

-An audience of several hundred men filled the mosque as Moussa spoke, cheering and shouting in response to his address.
+An audience of several hundred men filled the mosque as Musa spoke, cheering and shouting in response to his address.

-A spokesperson for the Hamas government’s interior ministry dismissed Moussa’s comments and described him as being mentally unstable.
+A spokesperson for the Hamas-run interior ministry dismissed Musas’s comments and described him as mentally unstable.